Yoga is a union.

 Christine Mack is a 550/YA Vinyasa Yoga Teacher.
 She did her teacher trainings in 2013 and 2017 at the famous Lord Vishnus Couch in Cologne/Germany.
 Recently she is taking a training in Aromatherapy.
 By understanding life as a permanent changing and transforming process, Yoga can find its complete expression.
 There is not the “one and only” way of practicing, it’s rather a question of what can Yoga do for you in this single moment: this perception and value inspire her work.
 She would like to invite you to an inner journey, in a place where you can create a little bit of ease and lightness.
 By observing, feeling and breathing, you bring the attention back into your body, heart and soul.
 Energy can move and create balance.

-At Moka on Wednesdays morning/evening and Thursdays morning.
+At Moka on Fridays morning/evening and Saturdays morning.

 * Weekly yoga schedule *